-HTTP/2 is the latest version of HTTP, which has improved resource access efficiency and security.
-This topic introduces the concept and benefits of HTTP/2, and describes how to enable it.
+HTTP/2 is the latest version of HTTP.
+HTTP/2 enables more secure and efficient access to resources.
+This topic describes the concept and benefits of HTTP/2.
+This topic also describes how to enable HTTP/2.

-- If this is the first time that you are configuring an HTTPS certificate, you must wait for the certificate to take effect before enabling HTTP/2.
+- If you are configuring an HTTPS certificate for the first time, you must wait for the certificate to take effect before you enable HTTP/2.

-- If you disable HTTPS acceleration after enabling HTTP/2, HTTP/2 is automatically disabled.
+- If you disable HTTPS certificates after your enable HTTP/2, HTTP/2 is automatically disabled.

 HTTP/2, originally named HTTP 2.0, is the latest version of HTTP.
 It is supported by all major browsers such as Google Chrome, Internet Explorer 11, Safari, and Mozilla Firefox.
 HTTP/2 provides optimized performance and is compatible with HTTP/1.1 semantics.
 HTTP/2 is similar to SPDY but differs greatly from HTTP/1.1.